Africa Finance Forum Blog

 Lower levels of understanding of how the mobile money service works, make women less likely to trust the service with their money.
 Also, women who reported having low trust in the service were likely to complain about negative customer service experiences, or of the negative customer service experienced by others.
 Finally, more so than men, women preferred to use the bank for larger amounts of money, as banks were perceived to be safer than mobile money.
 As such, women seemed to be more likely than men to store money on their mobile money account up to a certain amount, at which point they would withdraw the money and deposit it into a bank, deemed more trustworthy with larger sums than mobile money.

-In the next blog, Elisa will explore the reasons why women like using mobile money, and compare regular and power users of mobile money, to understand how the barriers impact them differently.
+In the next blog, I'll explore the reasons why women like using mobile money, and I will compare regular and power users of mobile money, to understand how the barriers impact them differently.

 About the Author